tntgamer685347/VutriumBot/README.md

    # Example with a command-line injector
    injector.exe RocketLeague.exe Vutrium.dll
    ```
+   **⚠️ Warning**: Injection may fail or cause crashes depending on game state
 3. **Start your Python bot client** (connects automatically to `localhost:13337`)
+   - *If TCP bridge doesn't work, check the console for errors*
 4. **Access the menu** by pressing `INSERT` in-game
+   - *Menu may not appear if hooks failed to initialize*

+**Troubleshooting Common Issues:**
+- If nothing happens after injection → Check if hooks initialized (console output)
+- If game crashes → Try injecting at a different time (main menu vs in-game)
+- If overlays don't show → DirectX hook probably failed
+- If TCP connection fails → Check Windows Firewall and antivirus

 ### Configuration